paroxy777/SteamCMD-AutoUpdate/README.md

   <h1>SteamCMD-AutoUpdate</h1>
   <p><b>Easy Steam dedicated game server updates & local installtion repair.</b></p>

-  <p>This project is to a simple way to upgrade any dedicatied game server that was installed via Steam or SteamCMD.<br>
+  <p>This project is to a simple way to upgrade any dedicatied game server that was installed via Steam or SteamCMD.
 SteamCMD will verify your local installtion files and install any recent updates.
   <p>This is all highly experimental.
 There are no destructive functions, but use at your own risk.</p>

   <h2>Theroy of operation</h2>